espocrm/documentation/docs/user-guide/sales-orders.md

 # Sales Orders

-Sales Orders feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/) extension.
+The Sales Orders feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/) extension.

-Sales Order represents a group of products or services with their quantities and prices.
+A Sales Order represents a group of products or services with their quantities and prices.

-You can add Sales Orders panel to Account detail view to be able to see related sales orders.
-Administration > Layout Manager > Accounts > Relationships.
+You can add the Sales Orders panel to the Account detail view to be able to see related sales orders.
+At Administration > Layout Manager > Accounts > Relationships.

-You can add Sales Orders panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
+You can add the Sales Orders panel to the Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.

 In the article: